Spring / Fall Commencement Day Information

 - Candidates will line up according to their respective college in the designated area.

-- Fall 2014 Commencement Sign-in and Line-up will be located in the Auxiliary gym on the second floor of Alico Arena.
+- Spring 2015 Commencement Sign-in and Line-up will be located in a tent outside the Fitness Center, on the west side of the Alico Arena.

 - The ceremony is expected to last approximately 2.5 hours.